crablab/dissertation/reports/plan/project_plan.md

 Serial.println();
 ```

-In order to produce a working proof of concept attack on the attendance system I will first verify the @mooney_nickmooney/turning-clicker_2019 works with my personal clicker before developing software on another Arduino to work with the emulated base station to spoof multiple clickers on demand.
+In order to produce a working proof of concept attack on the attendance system I will first verify that @mooney_nickmooney/turning-clicker_2019 works with my personal clicker before developing software on another Arduino to work with the emulated base station to spoof multiple clickers on demand.
 I will then test my attack on an actual base station to prove the results of the sign in slideshow can still be processed by the department.

 <!--